Kededia/map2str/readme.md

 # map2str

 ## description
-A simple 2d map creator that export to this "kind of" format (you can chose the characters):
+A simple 2d map creator that export to ascii characters of your choice.
 ```plaintext
 #####
 #   #